arduino/docs-content/content/hardware/10.mega/shields/giga-display-shield/tutorials/11.openmv-camera-display/openmv-camera-display.md

 Congratulations, you have now set up GIGA R1 board to stream camera sensor data to the GIGA Display Shield!

-The image below demonstrates how the setup shoud look like when complete.
+The image below demonstrates how the setup should look like when complete.

 ![Final setup.](assets/camera-feed.png)